 Who should ‘return to work’, and when?
 The latest government guidance

 However, in cases where homeworking is not possible (either because of the nature of the work, or because personal circumstances prevent this), the message is clear that staff can and should go to their place of work, subject to the workplace being open and COVID-19 safe.
-Whilst the government has defined Wednesday 13th May 2020 as the date from which this applies, this is not at the expense of safety and caution.
-You should therefore work to a timetable that is practical and realistic for your business, enabling you to take all the necessary measures to provide a safe place of work and minimise the risk of infection before you recall anyone to your premises.
+You should work to a re-opening timetable that is practical and realistic for your business, enabling you to take all the necessary measures to provide a safe place of work and minimise the risk of infection before you recall anyone to your premises or open your doors to customers, clients or visitors.
 In addition, you will need to give any furloughed staff reasonable notice of any requirement to return to the workplace, in order that they can make any necessary arrangements (e.g. childcare).
 A physical return to the workplace, where appropriate and necessary, is likely to be phased and gradual.

 Who should return to work, and when?
 Applying the guidance in context